 This report is available in the Tenable.sc Feed, a comprehensive collection of dashboards, reports, Assurance Report Cards, and assets.
 The report can be easily located in the Tenable.sc Feed under the category Compliance & Configuration Assessments.
 The report requirements are:

 - Nessus 8.14.0

-Tenable.sc enables organizations to quickly identify and locate vulnerabilities in their infrastructure.This dashboard displays the most common vulnerabilities sorted by platform type that are commonly exploited by ransomware groups.
+Tenable.sc enables organizations to quickly identify and locate vulnerabilities in their infrastructure.This report displays the most common vulnerabilities sorted by platform type that are commonly exploited by ransomware groups.
 Security leaders need to SEE everything, PREDICT what matters most and ACT to address cyber risk and effectively align cybersecurity initiatives with business objectives.